 - Analyzing each page to identifying a few unique keywords that describe each page – each page should have a different set of keywords.

 - Building a program to automatically link the defined keywords whenever they appear in blog posts.

 Keep the URLs short, sweet and descriptive.
 URLs are not only beneficial to search engines, but also help users understand the primary topic of your web page.
 You can read more about URL rules here.

-Relevant, Valuable, and Unique Content
+Relevant, Valuable, Unique Content

 I am sure you have been told, “Don’t write for search engines – write for your users”.
 This is true, but remember to do basic keyword research and include these relevant keywords in the title tags, content, and sub-headings.

-Graduate From One Page Websites
+Graduate From Single Page Websites